carpentries/instructor-training/_episodes/03-novice.md

 > 1. Give a brief introduction to the topic.
 > 2. Give students an MCQ that probes for misconceptions
 >     (rather than simple factual knowledge).
 > 3. Have all the students vote on their answers to the MCQ.
+After the vote, show them the tally.
 >     1. If the students all have the right answer, move on.
 >     2. If they all have the same wrong answer,
 >         address that specific misconception.